 The Company's human capital is one of its biggest competitive advantages.
-SMP Deutschland GmbH employed 4,610 (prior year: 4,698) highly-qualified people in all parts of the Company (including trainees) as of the balance sheet date (31 March 2019).
+SMP Deutschland GmbH employed 4,463 (prior year: 4,610) highly-qualified people in all parts of the Company (including trainees) as of the balance sheet date (31 March 2020).

 In order to maintain and build on this competitive advantage, the Company's HR policy will focus even more in the future on developing employees' skills, defining managers' leadership skills, implementing global HR standards, expanding HR marketing and continuing to build up the "employer brand".
-An expansion of the career portal on our website is currently in progress, on which the professional training and study courses will be presented and advertised.
-A photo shoot with all trainees and cooperative university students is planned for this purpose.
-Furthermore, a career path for experts was defined, which enables highly qualified experts to develop outside the classic management career path.